Tilting modules and dominant dimension with respect to injective modules: Dominant dimension with respect to injective modules

-\begin{remark} Let $I$ (respectively, $J$) be a direct sum of all pairwise non-isomorphic indecomposable injective right (respectively, left) $A$-modules with projective dimension at most $l-1$.
-Then the notion of dominant dimension with respect to injective modules is not always left-right symmetry.
-Namely, there exists an example of an artin algebra $A$ satisfying $\gdom{I}A \neq \gdom{J}A^{\op}$ (see, \cite[Remark 2.1.1(2)]{I105}).
+\begin{remark} The notion of dominant dimension with respect to injective modules is not always left-right symmetric.
+Namely, there exists an example of an artin algebra $A$ satisfying $\gdom{I_{1}}A \neq \gdom{J_{1}}A^{\op}$ (see, \cite[Remark 2.1.1(2)]{I105}).
 On the other hand, we have $\dom A = \dom A^{\op}$ by \cite[Theorem 4]{M68}. \end{remark}